5 Proven Tips for Successfully Onboarding Remote Talent (the First Time Around)

 4. Outline Duties and Responsibilities

 This step might seem redundant, considering the duty and responsibilities are typically explained during the hiring process.
-However, its equally important to reiterate these requirements during the onboarding process, especially for remote workers.
+However, it’s equally important to reiterate these requirements during the onboarding process, especially for remote workers.

 Once a candidate is officially hired, let them know the specifics of the role.
 Even though they may have experienced the same role with a different company, make sure they understand how their role works within your company.

-Its important to make sure they understand these duties and responsibilities as far ahead of time as possible, as it can greatly hasten the onboarding process.
+It’s important to make sure they understand these duties and responsibilities as far ahead of time as possible, as it can greatly hasten the onboarding process.
 Oftentimes, new employees can become confused about their roles due to poor explanations.
 Using visual examples to outline the scope of their position in comparison with the company can be a great help, as well.

 5. Communication Is Key